AR

 (c) A party may arrange for a hearing to be reported verbatim by a court reporter.
 Such party shall pay all associated costs and provide notice to the Commission and the other party prior to the hearing.
 Such party shall provide the other party a verbatim copy, if transcribed, at no cost to the recipient.

-If a party fails to appear or participate in a hearing after proper service of notice, the Commission may proceed with the hearing and render a decision notwithstanding the party’s failure to appear or participate.
+(a) If a party fails to appear or participate in a hearing after proper service of notice, the Commission may proceed with the hearing and render a decision notwithstanding the party’s failure to appear or participate.

 (a) The Commission will issue a written decision.
 The decision will include findings of fact and conclusions of law.
 It will grant or deny relief and issue orders as the Commission deems appropriate to carry out the decision.

-(d) A party may seek judicial relief by following the procedures stated in the Arkansas Tax Procedure Act, § 26-18-101 et seq.
+(d) A party may seek judicial relief by following the procedures stated in the Arkansas Tax Procedure Act, Arkansas Code § 26-18-101 et seq.
 Neither the Commission nor any Commissioner shall be made a party in a suit for judicial relief.

 (a) The decision shall be published by the Commission on its website.
-Before publication of a decision, Taxpayer-identifying information shall be redacted.

 (1) Taxpayer-identifying information includes Taxpayer names, identification or account numbers, addresses, and other information the disclosure of which would lead to identification of the Taxpayer.
-Dollar amounts will also be redacted unless necessary to understand the reasoning of the decision.

 (2) Taxpayer-identifying information does not include facts about the Taxpayer’s activities or operations, particularly those facts that serve as the basis of the decision, unless publication of such facts would allow the public to identify the Taxpayer.